 Every AI-generated output on AIPMO is designed with the expectation of human review:

-- All chat responses are presented as informational guidance, not directives.
+- All Advisor chat responses are presented as informational guidance, not directives.

 - All generated documents are delivered as starting points, not final deliverables.